nilesr/formgen/README.md

 If the first thing is a function, it's called with the second argument set to the column value, and whatever the function returns is displayed.
 For example:

-	var sc_callback = function(e, d) {
+	var sc_callback = function(e, c, d, i) {
-		  if (d == "Ulong") {
+		  if (c == "Black") {
-			  return "This tea house specializes in Ulong Tea - Yuck!"
+			  return "This tea house specializes in Black Tea - Yuck!"
 		  } else {
-			  return "Specialty: " +  d;
+			  return "Specialty: " +  c;
 		  }
 	};
 	display_subcol = [[sc_callback, "ttName", true]]

-would display a snide remark about the tea houses specialty if it specializes in Ulong, otherwise display it normally
+would display a snide remark about the tea houses specialty if it specializes in Black Tea, otherwise display it normally

 Another example from selects:

-	var cb = function(elem, bird) {
+	var cb = function(e, bird, d, i) {
 		if (bird == null || bird == undefined || bird.trim().length == 0) return "Didn't see anything";
 		var n = ""
 		if ("aeiou".indexOf(bird[0].toLowerCase()) >= 0) n = "n"